UXSoc/uxsoc-apps-cms/src/pages/index.md

       The AVP for Branding focuses on strengthening the brand and perception of the organization as well as its events and clients.
     positions:
       - description: >-
           - Creates and designs appealing posters and visual collaterals to grab the attention of audiences.

           - Oversees marketing campaigns and multimedia to be posted across print and online platforms to ensure that the organization is well represented and marketed.

           - Manages the organization’s online presence on social media such as Instagram where the portfolio is showcased.

         title: Responsibilities
-    title: "\U0001f3a8 AVP for Branding"
+    title: "🎨 AVP for Branding"
     video: >-
       <iframe width="560" height="315"
-      src="https://www.youtube.com/embed/GWigEHMxlGY" title="YouTube video
+      src="" title="YouTube video
       player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>